man-writing-in-notebook_24745645268_o_32086243778_o

-If you are unable to pay your rent, for any reason you should:
+If you are struggling to pay your rent, please take action as soon as possible:

-If you're on a low income, or having financial problems, check if you qualify for any benefits - such as Housing Benefit, Council Tax Support, tax credits or Universal Credit.
+If you're on a low income, or having financial problems, check if you qualify for any benefits - such as Housing Benefit, Council Tax Support, tax credits or Universal Credit: What Universal Credit is - GOV.UK.
 You don't have to be out of work to claim benefits and you could qualify for more than one.
 Even if you already receive Housing Benefit, if it doesn't cover your rent you may be able to get some extra money - called 'discretionary housing payments'.
 For benefits advice contact the benefits team on 0300 1234 121.

 You should also consider seeking advice from a debt advice agency, which should be able to advise you on how to maximise your benefits and about any additional benefits you may be able to claim.
 They may also be able to assist you with filling out the forms and ensuring that any claims are not held up by incomplete paperwork.